Updated 07/02/2025

 Tips for Hiring a Successful Grid Modernization Team

-Along with Evergreen, our managed service division, we know how to build and manage teams—including in the grid modernization and utilities space.
+Through our professional services division, Evergreen, we know how to build and manage teams—including in the grid modernization and utilities space.
 We’ve worked with some of the largest utility companies to help them accomplish their mission-critical initiatives.

 Are the people you’re hiring on the same page with your company goals?
-Candidates who fit well with the culture and values of a grid modernization team can aid the team’s success and longevity.
+Candidates who fit well with the team culture and values can aid the team’s success and longevity.

 To evaluate cultural fit, hiring managers can use behavioral questions during interviews, arrange team interviews, and provide candidates an opportunity to interact with potential colleagues.
-Moreover, hiring managers should clearly communicate the team’s culture and values during the hiring process to ensure that candidates thoroughly understand what is expected of them.
+Also, hiring managers should clearly communicate the team’s culture and values during the hiring process to ensure that candidates thoroughly understand what is expected.

 Technical Skills are Important, but Not Everything